Bureau of Standards Jamaica

 Tear strength – to determine the force required to continue the tearing of an initial cut in sheet materials such as paper, foils, plastics, textiles, aluminium foil and corrugated board

-Ink rub – to determine the quality of adhesion and scuff resistance of ink to paper surfaces
+Ink rub – to determine the quality of adhesion and scuff resistance of ink to paper surfaces; applicable to persons in the printing industry as well.

 The type of materials that can be tested has been increased from metal cans and blow moulded plastics to paper, corrugated board, woven fabric, coated fabric, foil and plastic film.